reliforp/reli-prof/README.md

 # Status
 - WIP
-- It can periodically output the current running function name from another PHP process
+- It can periodically read and output the current running function name from another PHP process
 - Additionally, it can find the address of EG from another PHP process
     - ZTS is also supported.
     - So it can also be used with [adsr/phpspy](https://github.com/adsr/phpspy) to profile in ZTS